 - A detailed paper and a pdf of the presenter’s slides help you retain what you’ve learned.

-- CFRE and, in many cases, CFP continuing education credit.
+- CFRE and, in some cases, CFP continuing education credit.
 Learn more.

 - Each session costs just $95 per site.
 You can invite as many people as you want to attend with you for the same low price.